 Additionally, make sure you open this app early on.
 Also, close other apps which can distract you from the process.

-Step 2: Record the Operation Steps and Edit the Recorded Project
+Step 2: Record the Calendar Application and Edit the Recorded Project

 Once you’re satisfied with your preparation, simply start recording.
 Then, ActivePresenter will record everything inside the selected area.
 After finish the recording, the app transfers the recorded contents to the editing screen.
 Here is what you’ll get.